Anomaly Detection in Large Labeled Multi-Graph Databases: Experiments

 \hide{ We also identify a couple of graphs with node C (cash) at the center, shown in Fig. \ref{fig:shcases}(b).
 Here, edges among cash accounts occur typically due to currency transfers (e.g., US\$ to EUR).
 Edges from Cash to most SOL nodes are also typical---\sh pays vendors for various expenses for which they receive bills.
 Edges from Cash to most OE (operating expense) nodes carry economic meaning (SH pays vendors for various expenses), however, these direct links bypass the Accounts Payable stage and can be anomalous.
 For example, there exist edges from Cash to Cost of Good Sold that are very troubling as most Cost of Good Sold receives inflow from inventory accounts. }

 \hide{ The cluster of the most anomalous graphs depicted in Fig. \ref{fig:lenvsedges} contains 16 graphs that are very similar to each other (hence the similar scores), 3 of which are shown in Fig. \ref{fig:shcases}(c).
 An edge from an OE (operating expense) node to an ORS (operating revenue/sales) node represents a reduction of both expense and sales amounts.
 Linking of these two accounts is highly unusual from an economic bookkeeping perspective for two reasons.
 (This two-node motif only takes place 18 times in \sh.)
 First, sales and expense cycles are separate within an organization.
-Second, the monetary price-levels are different between the two cycles: selling vs. buying prices. }

-In Fig. \ref{fig:hwcase} (left) we show a motif with sole usage of 1 in the dataset, which is used to cover an anomalous graph (right) in \hw.
+Second, the monetary price-levels are different between the two cycles: selling vs. buying prices. } In Fig.~\ref{fig:hwcase} (left) we show a motif with sole usage of 1 in the dataset, which is used to cover an anomalous graph (right) in \hw.
 Edge NGL (non-operating gains\&losses) to C (cash) depicts an unrealized foreign exchange gain and is quite unusual from an economic bookkeeping perspective.
 This is because, by definition, unrealized gains and losses do not involve cash.
 Therefore, proper booking of the creation or relinquishment of such gains or losses should not involve cash accounts.
 Another peculiarity is the three separate disconnected components, each of which represents very distinct economic transactions: one on a bank charge related to a security deposit, one on health-care and travel-related foreign-currency business expense (these two are short-term activities), and a third one on some on-going construction (long-term in nature).
 It is questionable why these diverse transactions are grouped into a single journal.
 Finally, the on-going construction portion involves reclassifying a long-term asset into a suspense account, which requires follow-up attention and final resolution.

 Finally, the anomalous journal entry from \kd~involves the motif shown in Fig. \ref{fig:kdcase} (left) where the corresponding graph is the exact motif with multiplicity 1 shown on the (right).
 This motif has sole usage of 1 in the dataset and is odd from an accounting perspective.
 Economically, it represents giving up an existing machine, which is a long-term operating asset (LOA), in order to reduce a payable or an outstanding short-term operating liability (SOL) owed to a vendor.
 Typically one would sell the machine and get cash to payoff the vendor with some gains or losses.
 We also note that the $\mt$ does not contain the 2-node motif LOA$\rightarrow$SOL.
 The fact that it only shows up once, within single-usage motif, makes it suspicious.